Iwontbecreative/iwontbecreative.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher at Point72, applying NLP to financial data.
+I am a Quant Research Lead at Point72, applying NLP to financial data.
-I am interested in building robust general-purpose representations of language for transfer learning.

 Previously, I was an AI Resident at Google Research NYC, working on NLP and before that a research scientist at [BenevolentAI](https://benevolent.ai/).
 I hold a MS in Data Science from New York University,